Quick Summary

 QR codes come in two primary types:

 Want a deeper dive?
-Check out our upcoming blog: Types of QR Codes: Static vs. Dynamic.
+Check out our comprehensive guide: Types of QR Codes: Static vs. Dynamic.

 Real-World Uses of QR Codes